 How much does it cost?

-The price of a brow lift is approximately £5,400.
+The price of a brow lift starts at £8,000.
 This includes all of your pre and post operative aftercare up to one year, as well as services provided to you while you are in hospital.
-For an exact quotation please book a consultation with a member of our team.
+For an exact quotation please book a consultation with a member of our team, and view our price list.

 What happens at the consultation?